PelionIoT/psa_trusted_storage_linux/README.md

 ## Summary

 The PSA storage library is a reference implementation of the protected storage interface of the Arm Platform Security Architecture (PSA).
-This is a preview release of provided for evaluation purposes only.
+This is a preview release provided for evaluation purposes only.

 PSA storage library is distributed under the Apache License, version 2.0.
 See the LICENSE file for the full text of the license.